lauraboeschoten/D3I_JOSS_paper/paper.md

 *A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.*

-Recently, a new workflow was introduced that allows research participants to donate their digital trace data for research [@boeschoten2022framework].
-In this workflow, the digital traces of participants are processed locally on their own devices in such a way that only those features are shared that are of interest to the researcher.
+Recently, a new workflow was introduced that allows researchers to partner with individuals interested in donating their digital trace data to academic research [@boeschoten2022framework].
+In this workflow, the digital traces of participants are processed locally on their own devices in such a way that only the subset of participants' digital trace data that is of legitimate interest to a research project are shared with the researcher, after the participant providing informed consent.

-This *data donation workflow* consists of the following steps: First the participant requests a digital copy of their personal data at the platform of interest.
+This *data donation workflow* consists of the following steps: First the participant requests a digital copy of their personal data at the platform of interest, i.e., their *Data Download Package* (DDP).
 Second, they download it onto their personal device.
-Third, by means of *local processing*, only the features of interest to the researcher are extracted from that DDP.
+Third, by means of *local processing*, only the data points of interest to the researcher are extracted from that DDP.
 Fourth, the participant inspects the extracted features after which they can consent to donate.
 Only after providing this consent, the donated data is sent to a server which can be accessed by the researcher for further analyses.

 In this paper, we introduce PORT.
 PORT is a software tool that allows researchers to configure the local processing step of the data donation workflow, allowing the researcher to collect exactly the digital traces needed to answer their research question.
 When using PORT, a researcher can decide: